 The AAA Foundation research involved looking at the level of mental distraction drivers experienced when doing various activities, like adjusting the radio, listening to messages, composing messages, navigating simple or complex menus and using Siri on an Apple phone.

 Using Siri, which is Apple’s digital voice assistant, was actually found to be the biggest distraction.
 As Yahoo News reports, distractions were rated on a scale of 1-5 in the AAA Foundation study.
 Using Siri rated a 4.14 on the distraction scale.
 Two motorists who were talking to Siri also rear-ended another car on a driving simulation conducted as part of the study.

 Hands-free systems like Siri are not only a distraction, but they may actually be less safe than handheld systems.
 One big issue with these systems is that sometimes it takes longer for a command to be recognized and responded to than when a driver just uses his hands to type a message.
 This means the distraction can go on for longer periods of time.

 Another major issue is that studies have shown people’s brains cannot multitask very well.
 Multitasking while trying to drive could result in delayed reaction times, which can significantly increase collision risks.
 Drivers don’t realize how much of their brain energy is dedicated to talking to their phone, so they don’t even know they are not seeing obstacles in their path or reacting appropriately to driving risks.
 These drivers are a menace to themselves and others on the roads.

-Contact Ryan Kuhl at The Kuhl Law Firm today if you have been injured by a distracted driver.
+Contact Ryan Kuhl at The Kelleher Firm today if you have been injured by a distracted driver.